-This year, the Exchange Challenge is focused on the financial health of people who use public or private benefits.
-While government actors and employers are critical to improving these systems, the nonprofit and fintech sectors can also play a role in better serving the individuals, families, and communities navigating benefits systems.
+Through September 2023, the Exchange Challenge is focused on the financial health of people who use public and private benefits.
+While government actors and employers are critical to making improvements, the nonprofit and fintech sectors can also play a role in better serving the individuals, families, and communities navigating benefits systems.

 The government response to the economic disruption caused by COVID-19 demonstrated how benefits systems can serve as a crucial safety net for individuals, households, and communities.
-Financial Health Pulse data found that people who applied for and received unemployment benefits or debt relief were more likely to be able to pay their bills on time compared with individuals who applied for benefits or relief but did not receive it.
+According to Financial Health Pulse® data, people who applied for and received unemployment benefits or debt relief were more likely to be able to pay their bills on time than applicants who did not receive benefits or relief.

-Connecting individuals to public benefits is critically important as eviction moratoria have ended and the future of other forms of relief, such as federal student loan repayment suspension, is uncertain.
-Access gaps and the complexity of benefits systems prevent many Americans from taking advantage of programs that could safeguard their finhealth.
+Now that eviction moratoria have ended and the future of other forms of relief remains uncertain, connecting individuals to public benefits is critically important.
+Access gaps and the complexity of benefits systems prevent many Americans from taking advantage of programs that could safeguard their financial health.

-At the same time, benefits provided through the workplace, such as retirement and emergency savings programs and financial coaching, have become more relevant in today’s tight labor market and amid an uptick in unionization efforts.
-In fact, workplace and public benefits systems can complement each other to advance financial health.
+At the same time, benefits provided through the workplace, such as financial coaching and savings programs for emergencies and retirement, have become more relevant in today’s tight labor market and amid an uptick in unionization efforts.
+Not only that, research has found that workplace and public benefits systems can in fact complement each other in advancing financial health.

-Learn more about what we’re looking for in applicants.
+Learn more about what we looked for in applicants.

 Interested in becoming a participant in the Exchange?
 Fill out the request form below and we’ll follow up shortly.
 Inclusion in the Exchange comes at no cost or obligation.